 No need for your grandma to sign up for a Dropbox account, just send her a photobook instead.

-Simply send your photos to Travel Memories and voila, presents for the whole family are sorted.
+Simply upload your photos and voila, presents for the whole family are sorted.

 Do you have any travel photography ideas to share?
 Leave a comment on our Facebook post: